-- C.1.1 The District of Columbia Office of Contracting and Procurement, on behalf of the District of Columbia Department of Human Services, Income Maintenance Administration (DHS/IMA) (the District), is seeking multiple Providers to furnish Work Readiness and Placement Services to non-exempt adult Temporary Assistance for Needy Families (TANF) customers to assist them in enhancing their education and skill levels and in preparing for, finding, and retaining unsubsidized employment in order to ultimately earn family-sustaining incomes.
+- C.1.1 The District of Columbia Office of Contracting and Procurement, on behalf of the District of Columbia Department of Human Services, Income Maintenance Administration (DHS/IMA) (the District), is seeking multiple Providers to furnish Job Placement Services to non-exempt adult Temporary Assistance for Needy Families (TANF) customers to assist them in preparing for, finding, and retaining unsubsidized employment in order to ultimately earn family-sustaining incomes.
 There are currently 17,100 TANF households in the District, of which approximately 10,900 are required to meet TANF participation requirements.
 Of these 10,900 non-exempt TANF households, approximately 3,900 or 36% are presently sanctioned due to failure to meet work participation requirements. - C.1.2 Mayor Vincent C. Gray has set forth four key priorities for his administration: (1) fiscal stability; (2) quality education; (3) jobs and economic development; and (4) safe communities.
 In support of the Mayor's priorities, DHS has established the following goals: - 1.
 Move more families to self-sufficiency by addressing their unique needs; - 2.
-Allocate limited resources to solutions that address the underlying barriers to self-sufficiency and break the cycle of dependency; - 3.
-Institutionalize cross-agency collaboration to create a unified service plan that is crafted in conjunction with the family; and to deliver coordinated services that integrate distinct programs operated by individual agencies; - 4.
+Allocate limited resources to solutions that address the underlying barriers to self-sufficiency and break the cycle of dependency; - Institutionalize cross-agency collaboration to create a unified service plan that is crafted in conjunction with the family; and to deliver coordinated services that integrate distinct programs operated by individual agencies; - 4.
 Engage local organizations and leverage community-based resources to supplement and reinforce the services and supports for the customer; and - 5.
-Maximize the use of support programs that promote early intervention and proactive issue remediation, thereby mitigating the need for more intrusive and costlier measures involving the criminal, juvenile justice, and child welfare systems. - C.1.3 The primary goal of the Work Readiness and Placement Services is to effectively move TANF customers towards greater levels of self-sufficiency through work, work experience, community service, training and educational attainment so that they increase their earnings and decrease their dependency on public assistance.
+Maximize the use of support programs that promote early intervention and proactive issue remediation, thereby mitigating the need for more intrusive and costlier measures involving the criminal, juvenile justice, and child welfare systems. - C.1.3 The primary goal of the Job Placement Services is to effectively move TANF customers towards greater levels of self-sufficiency by engaging them in meaningful activities that will help TANF customers secure stable employment, increase their earnings and decrease their dependency on public assistance.
 This goal shall be achieved in the context of customers achieving their participation requirements. - C.1.4 Upon receipt of a delivery order, purchase order, or task order issued by the District pursuant to this HCA, the Provider shall receive (1) a monthly lump-sum base compensation, based upon the number of assigned not-employed TANF customers, to ensure the Provider has quality and adequate staffing and infrastructure to provide wraparound case management and supportive services; (2) an outcome-based payment that is designed to incentivize the Provider for delivering specific and desired results; (3) a cost reimbursement component that reimburses the Provider for stipends, incentives, and discrete work-related expenses that the Provider disburses directly to customers.
 The Provider is encouraged to draw on best practices from around the country and to use its own experience and creativity when designing its TANF work related services program.

-Section C.5 details the employment related services components such as case management, education slot and work slot development and placement, employment preparation, structured job search, job development and placement - that the Provider shall incorporate in its program.
+Section C.5 details the employment related services components such as case management, employment preparation, structured job search, job development and placement that the Provider shall incorporate in its program.